bryan-pardo/bryan-pardo.github.io/teaching/generative_deep_models_spring_2026.md

 ### TOPICS NOT COVERD IN CLASS (BUT THAT ARE WORTH LEARNING ABOUT)

 #### Normalizing Flows
-1. [Variational Inference with Normalizing Flows](http://proceedings.mlr.press/v37/rezende15.html): A differentiable method to take a simple distribution and make it arbitrarily complex.
-Useful for modeling distributions in deep nets.
-Can be added to VAEs.
+1. [Variational Inference with Normalizing Flows](http://proceedings.mlr.press/v37/rezende15.html): The 2015 paper that introduces a differentiable method to take a simple distribution and make it arbitrarily complex.

+1. [Normalizing Flows for Probabilistic Modeling and Inference](): A 2021 paper that discusses fundamental principles of flow design, expressive power and computational trade-oﬀs, all in a generative modeling context.

 #### FILM Layers
 1. [FiLM: Visual Reasoning with a General Conditioning Layer](https://www.researchgate.net/publication/320014293_FiLM_Visual_Reasoning_with_a_General_Conditioning_Layer): Affine transformation of input layers that proves helpful in many contextx.
 Here's [the TL;DR version](https://ml-retrospectives.github.io/neurips2019/accepted_retrospectives/2019/film/).
 I'd start with the TL;DR.